 So, since dragons probably don’t exist in nature, where did they come from?

-The view of historians and anthropologists is that these early images of dragons might have initially evolved from ancient human worship of certain animals, such as snakes, crocodiles, and other strange and powerful creatures.
+Per historians and anthropologists, these early images of dragons might have initially evolved from ancient human worship of certain animals, such as snakes, crocodiles, and other strange and powerful creatures.
 And over time, it gradually combined with ancient Chinese literature, theocracy, and astronomical systems to develop a unique symbolism.

 The well-documented image of the Chinese dragon dates back to ancient times.
 According to archaeologists, the totem of the dragon appeared in the cultural sites of China’s Neolithic period.

-As mentioned above, a typical Chinese dragon combines features from different animals such as deer horns, bull ears, horse head, snake body, and fish scales..
-However, there are actually some other image distinctions between Chinese dragons, such as the one shown below.
-I will explain these differences in detail in later chapters.
+As mentioned above, a typical Chinese dragon combines features from different animals such as deer horns, bull ears, horse head, snake body, and fish scales.
+However, there are actually some other image distinctions between Chinese dragons, such as the ones shown below.

 One of the most well-known aspects of the Chinese dragon is its place in the Chinese zodiac.
 It’s considered one of the most important zodiac signs.
 Legend has it that the Jade Emperor held a race to select the zodiac animals, and the dragon earned its place due to its impressive appearance and abilities.
 Among all the 12 signs, dragon symbolizes authority, strength, and good luck.

-The Year of the Dragon is probably the most highly regarded of all the Chinese Zodiac years, and every Dragon year – such as the year 2024 (February 10, 2023 – January 28, 2025) of the Chinese Lunar Calendar – is emphasized more than any other year of the Chinese Zodiac.
-In this year, more children will be born because people believe that Dragon children have better luck and future, and some people will even change their pregnancy plan to have a “Dragon baby”.
-Of course, people’s pursuit of good luck is understandable, but too many Dragon babies will create more intense peer competition, including competition for school seats and future job opportunities.
+Year of the Dragon is probably the most highly regarded of all the Chinese Zodiac years.
+And every Dragon year – such as the lunar year 2024 (February 10, 2023 – January 28, 2025) – is emphasized more than any other year of the Chinese Zodiac.
+In year of the dragon, more children will be born because people believe that Dragon children have better luck and future, and some people will even change their pregnancy plan to have a “Dragon baby”.
+Though people’s pursuit of good luck is understandable, too many Dragon babies will create more intense peer competition, including competition for school seats and future job opportunities.

 The yellow and green dragons have always been the royal totems of the East.
 For thousands of years of imperial power in China, the yellow and green dragons have been the royal totems of the East.
 The royal family would place images of dragons anywhere – in clothing (dragon robes), buildings (dragon pillars), furniture (dragon chairs), and so on – to emphasize their sacred status.

-One of the most famous legends is about how King Great Yu dealt with the flood – unlike the flood legends of the Western world, where people escaped the flood in large boats – King Great Yu was helped by dragons, and eventually succeeded in controlling the flood and bring peace and prosperity to the people.
+One of the most famous legends is about how Yu the Great ruled over flood (大禹治水 Pinyin:dà yǔ zhì shuǐ ) – unlike the flood legends of the Western world, where people escaped the flood in large boats – Yu the Great was helped by dragons, and eventually succeeded in controlling the flood and bring peace and prosperity to the people in China.

 The dragon is also considered a symbol of ancestry and is closely related to the origins of the Chinese people.
-Chinese people are also known as the “Descendants of Yan Huang (炎黄子孙 Pinyin: yán huáng zǐ sūn)”, the Yan (炎) here is on behalf of Yan Emperor (炎帝 Pinyin: yán dì), and Huang (黄) on behalf of the Huang Emperor (黄帝 Pinyin: huáng dì), both are the descendants of the dragon.
+Chinese are also known as the “Descendants of Yan Huang (炎黄子孙 Pinyin: yán huáng zǐ sūn)”, the Yan (炎) here stands for Yan Emperor (炎帝 Pinyin: yán dì), and Huang (黄) stands for Huang Emperor (黄帝 Pinyin: huáng dì), both are the descendants of the dragon.
 In the “War between Huang emperor and Chi You (黄帝战蚩尤 Pinyin: huáng dì zhàn chī yóu)” legend, Huang Emperor as the son of the dragon overcame the evil Emperor Chi You (蚩尤 Pinyin: chī yóu), achieved the victory of justice.

-Chinese dragon on the Chinese people is very significant, the Chinese or Chinese people will usually call themselves “Children of the dragon (龙的传人 Pinyin: lóng de chuán rén)”, culturally speaking, this identity, is another affirmation of their Chinese identity.
+Chinese dragon on the Chinese people is very significant, the Chinese people also usually call themselves “Children of the dragon (龙的传人 Pinyin: lóng de chuán rén)”, culturally speaking, this identity is another affirmation of their Chinese identity.

 As a divine animal, the Chinese dragon has always served as a common constituent of China’s rich art world.
 Early Chinese texts such as the Classic of Mountains and Seas and the Records of the Grand Historian contain references to dragons.
 And there are countless jades, paintings, sculptures, and poems featuring dragons from ancient times to the present day.